-We are excited to announce that the iOS version of the app now includes a coverline feature.
+We are excited to announce that the app now includes a coverline feature.

 What is a coverline, and why it is important?
 A coverline is a horizontal line you draw on your chart that separates your preovulatory temperatures from your postovulatory temperatures.
 It provides a visual representation of your temperature shift, and can help you gain insight into your overall cycle health.

 To draw your coverline, you will first need to identify your temperature shift.
 Remember, a temperature shift is defined as a temperature that is at least .2° Fahrenheit or .11° Celsius higher than your temperature from the previous day, and at least .1° F/.05° C higher than any of your temperatures from the previous six days.

 This Kindara user experienced a temperature shift on Cycle Day 19.
 From there, she counted back 6 temperatures and placed her coverline .1° higher than the highest of those last 6.
 For this example, we have squared the highest of the last 6 temperatures in red (note the square does not actually appear in the app).Once you notice that your temperature is .2° F/.11° C higher than the previous six days, place your coverline 0.1°F/.05°C above the highest of the six previous temperature readings.